TudorTacal/CV/README.md

 [Skills](#skills) | [Projects](#projects) | [Experience](#experience)| [Education](#education) | [Interests](#interests)

 I am a junior full stack web developer with a background in business development.
-I specialize in high-performance web applications with an emphasis on **beautiful design**, thus great **UX**.
-I promote **quality code**, **speed**, and **performance**.
+I specialize in high-performance web applications with an emphasis on beautiful design, thus great UX.
+I promote quality code speed, and performance.

-From day 1 I promise to bring a great **positive attitude**, **high energy**, focus, hard work and determination to succeed alongside my [technical skills](#projects).
-My colleagues from Makers told me I am the most cheerful person there and I believe it's hard to find a more **motivated** and **ambitious** person than me.
+From day 1 I promise to bring a great positive attitude, high energy, focus, hard work and determination to succeed alongside my [technical skills](#projects).
+My colleagues from Makers told me I was the most cheerful person from our cohort.

-Now, I am very excited to join a company where I will work on **high-performing scalable web applications**, in a collaborative environment, with **friendly**, fun, **focused**, and positive people who really care about the results they produce.
-I am an advocate of **Agile** so I value if these processes are used. **Pair programming**, **test driven development**, and support to become a **well-rounded technologist** are also big plusses.
+Now, I am very excited to join a company where I will work on high-performing scalable web applications, in a collaborative environment, with friendly, fun, focused, and positive people who really care about the results they produce.
+I am an advocate of Agile so I value if these processes are used.
+Pair programming, test driven development, and support to become a well-rounded technologist are also big plusses.

 ## Skills

 ### Communication

 I was fortunate to play a leadership role for the [final project](https://github.com/TudorTacal/makers-standups-retros) at Makers Academy.
-I had to pitch the idea to my colleagues and **unite** a strong team around it.
-I had a clear **vision** about the technologies involved.
-I believe the **interpersonal skills** are one of the biggest assets a professional must possess.
+I had to pitch the idea to my colleagues and unite a strong team around it.
+I had a clear vision about the technologies involved.
+I believe the interpersonal skills are one of the biggest assets a professional must possess.

-Presenting with **clarity** and **concision** I've held highly technical **product demonstrations** to non-technical clients when working at **StreamAMG**.
+Presenting with clarity and concision I've held highly technical product demonstrations to non-technical clients when working at StreamAMG.

 ### Teamwork & Pairing

-I am highly **adaptable** to any environment.
-I start slowly, take my time to observe and analyze the system and once I understand how it works I relentlessly increase my contribution in small increments.I believe one of the biggest values that I can bring to a team are **motivation**, **excitement**, and **energy**.
+I am highly adaptable to any environment.
+I start slowly, take my time to observe and analyze the system and then I relentlessly increase my contribution in small increments.I believe one of the biggest values that I can bring to a team are motivation, excitement, and energy.

 During the final project at Makers, we just took teamwork to a whole new level.
-We **changed pairs** daily, began with a **stand-up** and finished with a **retro**.
+We changed pairs daily, began with a stand-up and finished with a retro.
 We even delegated work for the weekend.
-The **feedback loop** was incredible, we were communicating our progress constantly and no matter how hard the challenge or the blocks were, I was always repeating to my team *We'll get this done.
+The feedback loop was incredible and no matter how hard the challenge or the blocks were, I was always repeating to my team *We'll get this done.
 We'll find a way*.
 And so we did.

 ### Problem solving

-I use the **scientific method** to almost every aspect of my life, be it coding, nutrition or human relations.
-I approach problem-solving by first identifying the problem and then **breaking** it into smaller, more approachable problems.
+I use the scientific method to almost every aspect of my life, be it coding, nutrition or human relations.
+I approach problem-solving by first identifying the problem and then breaking it into smaller, more approachable problems.

-The strategies that I employ to solve problems and for **debugging** are: **accurate research**, **adequate questions** and **fast iterations**.
+The strategies that I employ to solve problems and for debugging are: accurate research, adequate questions and fast iterations.

 ### Learning new technologies

-It's amazing to see our progress, we started from the [command line](https://github.com/TudorTacal/clmystery) in the precourse and finished with deploying a **complex web application** on Heroku.
+It's amazing to see our progress, we started from the [command line](https://github.com/TudorTacal/clmystery) in the precourse and finished with deploying a complex web application on Heroku.

 Every week we had to learn a new language, framework, library, best practice or design pattern.
-This has made me to become **tech agnostic**.
-To showcase this, I learned the basics of the **MERN** stack in just 2 days for my final project.
+This has made me to become tech agnostic.
+To showcase this, I learned the basics of the MERN stack in just 2 days for my final project.

-I can state with confidence that I am able to **learn any technology stack** and get a solid grasp of the basics in under one month, with the right guidance and environment.
+I can state with confidence that I am able to learn any technology stack and get a solid grasp of the basics in under one month, with the right guidance and environment.

 ## Projects